jjbailey/go-prompt/README.FORK.md

 # go-prompt

-This repository is a fork of github.com/c-bata/go-prompt, written to add a minor change to the prompt.go file.
+This repository is a fork of github.com/c-bata/go-prompt, written to add minor changes to go-prompt's behavior.

 In the c-bata implementation, to exit a prompt without taking any action, users must press [ENTER] with no other input at the prompt, in other words,